Bylaws of the Idaho Society of Individual Psychology (Revised 1994)

 b.
 Encourage personal and professional growth,

 c.
-Encourage research in and stimulate the further scientific development of Individual Psychology, and
+Encourage research in and stimulate the further scientific development of Individual Psychology,

 d.
 Assemble a library of literature and other information relating to Individual Psychology.